 Creamy peanut butter and chocolate is the best dessert combination, which makes Buckeyes an irresistible treat any time of year.
 (Secret: these taste like a popular peanut butter cup!)

 Buckeyes remind me of Reese’s peanut butter cups – salty sweet peanut butter coated in chocolate.
 Best of all, you can make them at home with just a few simple ingredients.
+For a twist on this recipe, try Cherry Peanut Butter Balls.

 First of all, use smooth creamy peanut butter (not natural peanut butter as it will be too dry).
 It will combine perfectly with the powdered sugar and unsalted butter.